 2. Something you know they’ll value

 The most important thing you need to consider about the present is its subjective value for the recipient.
 For example, buying someone an expensive watch generally sounds like a good idea, however, what if the person in question never actually wears watches (this is particularly common amongst millennials and generation Z).
 Instead, you need to pick something that your partner will value and cherish.
 For instance, if they’re a golfing enthusiast, you should definitely consider getting them a set of golf clubs or, better yet, an advanced golf swing training, since they probably own the clubs and know the basics.
+Even more powerful and fruitful gifts could be arranging a shore excursion or a cruise for both, your partner and you.

 3. Research the local culture and etiquette